Website translation

 What Is a Global SEO Strategy?

-A global SEO (or international SEO) strategy refers to the approach and tactics used to optimize a website's content for search engines in multiple countries and languages.
+A global SEO (or international SEO) strategy is the approach and tactics used to optimize a website's content for search engines in multiple countries and languages.
 It aims to encourage search engines to serve the right content to the right users in different countries at the right time.

 Why Is a Global SEO Strategy Important?